jorgelbg/pinentry-touchid/README.md

 ```

 This will allow `pinentry-touchid` to create and automatically take ownership of the entry in the
 Keychain.
-If an entry already exist in the Keychain you need to always allow `pinentry-touchid` to
+If an entry already exists in the Keychain you need to always allow `pinentry-touchid` to
 access the existing entry.

 ## Disclaimer